* * *

 For an essay describing how these disruptions occur and how the use of IHXENs avoids them, please

-base of mutual confidence, and later, deepening trust and new insight into common fields of interest.
+mutual confidence, and later, deepening trust and new insight into common fields of interest.

 Becoming proficient in Eye-Zen English involves much more, of course, than simply being adept at